nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 #### Reading images

 When converting a tumblr post that contains images, the main process fetches the images and sends the to the DetectText endpoint of AWS's Rekognition service.
 The raw response is distilled into a text representation, which is substituted into the text representation of the post.
 Most of the relevant code is [here](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/main/src/multimodal/image_analysis.py).

+These calls are cached, both by image URL and (on a URL cache miss) by a hash of the image bytes.
+The latter mechanism accounts for the fact that some images are uploaded to tumblr many times under different URLs.

 ### The mood